Frosthaven/yank-system-ops.nvim/README.md

 `xclip` or `xsel` should work.
 </details>

-Yank System Ops is a cross-platform plugin that enhances the yank functionality in Neovim.
-It does this primarily by leveraging 7zip to generate archives and store them in a specified directory for easy access and sharing.
-With this tool you can do the following:

-- Yank files or folders (as zip) to the system clipboard for pasting into other programs (e.g. file explorer, Slack, Discord, etc.)
-- Yank generated filepaths to compressed files/folders
-- Yank relative and absolute file/folder paths
-- Yank lines of code as a code block with syntax highlighting for pasting into chats
-- Yank lines of code with diagnostic syntax highlighting for pasting into chats
-- Yank link to selected lines in a GitHub repository
-- Open the current buffer's directory in your system's file explorer:
-    - Windows: explorer.exe
-    - MacOS: forklift.app > finder.app
-    - Linux: open-xdg default

-In addition, if you yanked a compressed file/folder, you can paste it into the buffer's current directory in Neovim to move the file/folder there.

-This allows for easy moving of files/folders between Neovim sessions as well as other programs.

 ## Operating Systems Supperted

 | OS              | File/Folder Archiving | System Clipboard Integration | Open in File Explorer |